CNN v. Trump: Background

 On November 7, 2018, the day after the midterm elections, President Trump held a press conference at the White House.
-CNN White House Correspondent Jim Acosta asked President Trump about his use of the word invasion to describe the Central American migrant caravans.
+Jim Acosta, White House correspondent for CNN, asked Trump about his use of the word invasion to describe the Central American migrant caravans.
 Trump then answered he wants the immigrants to come in legally and argued with Acosta (himself the son of a Cuban American refugee) about his position on the issue.
 While asking his follow-up question, Trump refused to answer and cut Acosta off, by stating "Honestly, I think you should let me run the country, you run CNN, and if you did it well, your ratings would be much better" before signaling to a White House intern to take the microphone, and calling on someone else.
 Acosta then refused to give up the mic and tried to ask a question regarding the Special Counsel investigation into alleged Russian interference in the 2016 United States elections, but Trump repeated "That's enough" three more times before the intern tried to take the microphone from him.
 Acosta resisted, and Trump followed by telling Acosta to "put down the mic."

 After, when the intern took the microphone and gave it to another reporter, Acosta sat down, and Trump said "CNN should be ashamed of itself having you working for them.
 You are a rude, terrible person.
 You shouldn't be working for CNN."
 Trump then claimed Acosta has mistreated Sarah Sanders in the past.
 After Trump began taking questions from NBC News reporter Peter Alexander, who came to Acosta's defense and Trump claimed to not like either, Acosta then stood back up and mentioned that CNN was sent pipe bombs by a Trump supporter, to which Trump replied "When you report fake news, which CNN does a lot, you are the enemy of the people".

 Later that day while he attempted to do a live report outside the White House, an unidentified Secret Service agent confiscated Acosta's press pass.
 Acosta recorded the incident on his cell phone, saying "This is Jim Acosta.
 I am in front of the White House.
 Secret Service officer is asking for my hard pass.
 Obviously, no hard feelings to the officer, but I am now giving my hard pass to the Secret Service."
 The next day, White House Press Secretary Sarah Sanders defended their actions, claiming Acosta had "placed his hands" on the intern.